Altova RaptorXML+XBRL Server 2026

 The InputFile argument locates the JSON file that contains the metadata of the CSV tables of OIM xBRL-CSV data you want to load.

 To convert to OIM JSON and OIM XML formats, use the --json-output and --xml-output options, respectively.
-You can use both options in one command (see the third example below), but you can generate only one output in each format.
+You can use both options in one command (see the fourth example below), but you can generate only one output in each format.

 Examples